Lake, with tree surroundings in autumn colours

 • Autumn

-Autumn in Lysefjorden can be beautiful.
+Autumn in Lysefjorden is beautiful.
 The fjord itself is one of Norway's most beautiful natural gems.
 With the autumn colours and warm light in the fjord's own ‘light tunnel’, it can be magical.

 © Sven-Erik Knoff | FotoKnoff | www.fotoknoff.no